NMFC Codes & Freight Classification

 Why Does Using the Correct Classification Codes Matter?

 In general, lower freight classifications equal lower shipping costs, while higher classifications result in higher shipping costs.
-If you accidentally use a lower freight class and your less-than-truckload carrier determines that the class should be higher and reclassifies the freight, the shipper and carrier may incur additional charges.
+If you accidentally use a lower freight class and your less-than-truckload carrier determines that the class should be higher and reclassifies the freight, the shipper may incur additional charges.

 In order to ensure the integrity of freight and efficiency when shipping goods, it is important to properly label shipments with the correct classification codes.
-Likewise, following proper freight packaging guidelines is important for a smooth delivery.
+Likewise, following proper freight packaging guidelines is important for smooth delivery.

 What Factors Determine NMFC Codes?